top of page

 Phase 1: Planning Your Perfect Trail Day

-A great hike starts long before your boots hit the ground.
-The more intentional your planning, the smoother and safer your day on the trail will be.
+A great hike starts long before your boots hit the trail.
+Intentionally planning your route removes the anxiety so you can actually enjoy the view.

 Choosing the Right Trail (Start Small!)